Urban-Analytics/dust/Projects/ProbablisticABM/super_simple_model/README.md

 ```

 ### Checklist for Packages
-These are the core packages that are needed for the code to work;<br>
 1.[PyTorch](https://pytorch.org/), An open source deep learning platform that provides a seamless path from research prototyping to production deployment.

 2.[Pyro](https://pyro.ai/), a universal probabilistic programming language (PPL) written in Python and supported by PyTorch on the backend.<br>